-On 28 August the Viet Minh announce the formation of the provisional government of the Democratic Republic of Vietnam (DRV - North Vietnam) with Ho as president and minister of foreign affairs.
-Ho will remain as president of the DRV until his death in 1969.
+On 28 August the Viet Minh announce the formation of the provisional government of the Democratic Republic of Vietnam (DRV) with Ho as president and minister of foreign affairs.
+Ho remains as president of the DRV until his death in 1969.

-Japan formally surrenders on 2 September 1945.
-The same day, half a million people gather in Hanoi to hear Ho read the Vietnamese Declaration of Independence, based on the American Declaration of Independence and the French Declaration of the Rights of Man and the Citizen.
-However, the situation remains volatile.
+On 2 September 1945 hundreds of thousands of people gather in Hanoi to hear Ho read the Vietnamese Declaration of Independence.
+The declaration is based on the American Declaration of Independence and the French Declaration of the Rights of Man and the Citizen.

-In the north, Chinese nationalist forces start to encroach.
-In the south, the French begin to reassert control, taking Saigon in October.
+In the north, Chinese Nationalist forces start to encroach.
+In the south, the French begin to reassert control.
+The French retake Saigon in October.
 Within three months they have reoccupied all of southern Vietnam.

-Meanwhile, nationalist Vietnamese groups, including the VNQDD, begin to object to the ICP domination of the provisional government.
+Meanwhile, nationalist Vietnamese groups begin to object to the ICP domination of the provisional government.
 Ho compromises, agreeing to a coalition with the nationalists and the holding of a general election in January 1946.

 However, the "small military presence" quickly swells to 15,000 troops and the French begin to stonewall during further negotiations held in Paris.

 On 19 December the French order Viet Minh forces in the Hanoi area to lay down their arms and relinquish their authority.
 The Viet Minh respond with a counterattack, beginning the First Indochina War.
 The French soon have control of Hanoi and most provincial capitals in northern and central Vietnam.
 In 1947 they retake much of the DRV and consolidate their position in the south.